opendistro-for-elasticsearch/k-NN/README.md

 The artifacts will be placed in the `jni/packages` directory.

-Additionally, we build an RPM and DEB in [this GitHub action](https://github.com/opendistro-for-elasticsearch/k-NN/blob/master/.github/workflows/CD.yml).
-We use Ubuntu 16.04 to build with g++ 7.5.0.
+Additionally, we build the RPM and DEB in [this GitHub action](https://github.com/opendistro-for-elasticsearch/k-NN/blob/master/.github/workflows/CD.yml).
+We use Ubuntu 16.04 with g++ 5.4.0.

 ## Running Multi-node Cluster Locally